Watch Video26 min

 01

-That Duplantis has reached such heady heights at such a young age should perhaps not come as a surprise to those that have been following his journey.
-Pole vaulting is in many ways part of his DNA with his American dad Greg a talented pole vaulter himself and his Swedish mum Helena a former heptathlete.
+That Duplantis reached such heady heights at such a young age should perhaps not come as a surprise to those who have been following his journey.
+Pole vaulting is in many ways part of his DNA with his American dad, Greg, a talented pole vaulter himself and his Swedish mum, Helena, a former heptathlete.
 With a pole vaulting set-up in the back garden of their home in Lafayette, Louisiana, Mondo was only three years old when he first tried his hand at the sport.

 Check out Mondo's backyard set-up in the video below: